The Silent Killers

-In addition, ghost nets affect the sustainability of well managed fisheries by damaging boats and killing species with economic value.
+In addition, ghost nets affect the sustainability of well-managed fisheries by damaging boats and killing species with economic value.
 They also impact the beauty of shorelines, resulting in expensive cleanup costs and financial loss for the tourism and diving industry.

 The deadly effects of ghost nets can be felt far from their point of origin.
-Ghost nets drift with ocean currents for years, or even decades, traveling huge distances while continuing to catch and kill marine animals in a process called “ghost fishing”.
+Ghost nets drift with ocean currents for years, or even decades, travelling huge distances while continuing to catch and kill marine animals in a process called “ghost fishing”.

-Entanglement in ghost nets can lead to exhaustion, suffocation, starvation, amputations of limbs, and, eventually, death of a marine animal.
+Entanglement in ghost nets can lead to exhaustion, suffocation, starvation, amputations of limbs, and, eventually, the death of a marine animal.
 Entangled fish often act as bait, attracting larger predators such as turtles, sharks, and dolphins, which may themselves become entangled.

-The Circle of Devastation
+The Cycle of Devastation

 A drifting ghost net might eventually become so heavy due to its catch that it sinks to the bottom of the ocean.
 On the seabed, smaller ocean dwellers start feeding on the entangled marine animals, which, along with natural decomposition, reduces the weight of the net to the extent that it floats back up to the surface.
 Once the ghost net is again drifting with the ocean currents, it starts its cycle of ghost fishing, sinking and floating back up all over again.
 Due to the durability of modern fishing nets, this circle of devastation can continue for decades.